 "Premises" means improved and unimproved lands, private ways, roads, any buildings or structures on those lands and waters standing on, flowing through or adjacent to those lands.
 "Premises" includes railroad property, railroad rights-of-way and utility corridors to which public access is permitted.

-"Recreational or harvesting activities" means recreational activities conducted out-of-doors, including, but not limited to, hunting, fishing, trapping, camping, hiking, sight-seeing, bird-watching, operating snow-traveling and all-terrain vehicles, skiing, hang-gliding, noncommercial aviation activities, dogsledding, equine activities, boating, sailing, canoeing, rafting, biking, picnicking, swimming or activities involving the harvesting or gathering of forest, field and marine products.
+"Recreational or harvesting activities" means recreational activities conducted out-of-doors, including, but not limited to, hunting, fishing, trapping, camping, environmental education and research, hiking, rock climbing, ice climbing, bouldering, rappelling, recreational caving, sight-seeing, operating snow-traveling and all-terrain vehicles, skiing, hang-gliding, noncommercial aviation activities, dog sledding, equine activities, boating, sailing, canoeing, rafting, biking, picnicking, swimming or activities involving the harvesting or gathering of forest, field and marine products.
 It includes entry of, volunteer maintenance and improvement of, use of and passage over premises in order to pursue these activities.
 "Recreational or harvesting activities" does not include commercial agricultural or timber harvesting.

 "Occupant" includes, but is not limited to, an individual, corporation, partnership, association or other legal entity that constructs or maintains trails or other improvements for public recreational use.

 Is the legal protection the same if I post my land "No Trespassing"?

 Yes.
 As a practical matter, your legal protection is the same whether or not the land is posted.

 Is it still possible for me to get sued in spite of the landowner liability law?